bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

     SELECT name FROM fruits WHERE price >= 0.25;

 The previous statement should have selected raspberries as well as bananas

+*Remember that the **WHERE** command always goes after the **SELECT** statement in MySQL

+### ORDER BY

+The **ORDER BY** statement is probably one of the easiest commands to learn in MySQL.
+You can attach it at the end of any **SELECT** statement to put the results in the order of the column that you specify.

+     SELECT name FROM fruits ORDER BY id asc;

+The above statement should display the fruits in order of the column 'id' from smallest to largest.
+This is because the modifier **asc** is placed at the end of the command.

+     SELECT name FROM fruits ORDER BY id desc;

+The above statement will display the fruits in order of the column 'id' from largest to smallest.
+This is what happens when the **desc** modifier is used.

+The **ORDER BY** modifier can also be used with a WHERE statement like so:

+     SELECT name FROM fruits WHERE price >= 0.25 ORDER BY id asc;

+Just remember that the **WHERE** command ALWAYS goes before the **ORDER BY** command.
+If you mix them up, you will get an error.

 ## MySQL/Databases - STATIC FUNCTIONS and GROUP BY
 ## MySQL/Databases - JOINS